ProjectAthenia/api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.
 With every update make sure to run `php artisan ide-helper:models --smart-reset`

+# 2.3.0

+This updates adds a new service that will help with copying directories between file systems.
+To complete this update copy over the following files.

+* code/app/Console/Kernel.php - Unrelated, added default schedule function, probably dont need if you are using the command kernel
+* code/app/Contracts/Services/DirectoryCopyServiceContract.php - New Service Contract
+* code/app/Services/DirectoryCopyService.php - New Service
+* code/tests/Unit/Services/DirectoryCopyServiceTest.php - New Test
+* code/app/Providers/AppServiceProvider.php - Registered new service

 # 2.2.0

 This is another simple one.
 This adds a large amount of functionality to the search api.
 To run this update simply copy over `code/app/Repositories/BaseRepositoryAbstract.php`.